 Count yourself lucky.
 As a “travel experience” maker, the owner of an outdoor adventure company, or the mind behind the products that enable people to enjoy their inner explorer more deeply… your marketing message is being handed to you on a silver platter.

-Now, you might be thinking I’m crazy.
+Now, you might that’s nonsensical.
 Marketing is a complex beast made up of enough moving pieces—pay-per-click advertising, print materials, radio, television, and a slew of social network platforms, all with their own budgets and parameters—to sink your raft.
 You feel like you’re stuck even before you get started.
-And somewhere along the way, you get so wrapped up in the technicalities of it all (how many spots to sell on that next trip, what to offer, how many money to throw at that Facebook ad, what’s the bottom line this month?) you end up struggling with your marketing message.
+And somewhere along the way, you get so wrapped up in the technicalities of it all (how many spots to sell on that next trip, what to offer, how much money to throw at that Facebook ad, what’s the bottom line this month?) you end up struggling with your marketing message.

 That’s where the Natural Order of Things comes into play.